vatesfr/xen-orchestra/docs/troubleshooting.md

 It means you didn't have any default SR set on your pool you are importing XOA.
 To set a default SR, you must first find the SR UUID you want, with `xe sr-list`.
 When you got the UUID, you can set the default SR like this: `xe pool-param-set default-SR=<SR_UUID>`.
 When it's done, re-enter the deploy script command and it will work!

+## XOA unreachable after boot

+XOA is using HVM mode.
+If your physical host doesn't support virtualization extensions, XOA won't work.
+To check if your XenServer support hardware assisted virtualization (HVM), you can enter this command in your host: `grep --color vmx /proc/cpuinfo`.
+If you don't have any result, it means XOA won't work on this hardware.

 ## Empty page after login

 This is happening when your anti-virus or firewall is blocking websocket protocol.
 This is what we use to communicate between `xo-server` and `xo-web` (see the [architecture page](architecture.md)).